 Gardening for food security

-Gardening is a wonderful way to protect your family’s food security.
+Growing a Victory Garden is a wonderful way to protect your family’s food security.
 If you have a garden, YOU have control over your food.
 YOU decide what your family eats.
 And YOU are free from the uncertainties of the supply chain.

 To plan your garden efficiently, you will need to research the plants you are wanting to put in.
 Abide by the planting guidelines, and don’t put plants out too early.
 Know the difference between cool-weather crops and warm-weather crops.
 Cool-weather crops can withstand some frost, so they can be planted earlier (generally before your last spring frost date).